San Rafael Vandalism Lawyer

-Vandalism is defined by Penal Code 594 PC as any type of malicious activity that damages, defaces, or destroys the property of another person.
+Vandalism is defined by Penal Code 594 PC as any malicious activity that damages, defaces, or destroys the property of another person.
 The property may not be solely owned by the person charged with vandalism.
-The monetary value in damages, defacement or destruction must be under $400 for a misdemeanor charge or $400 or more for a felony charge.
+The monetary value in damages, defacement, or destruction must be under $400 for a misdemeanor charge or $400 or more for a felony charge.

 Although most people think of vandalism as a rowdy activity only carried out by teenagers or spray painters, other activities may qualify for vandalism charges.

-For instance, an individual keying or scratching the car of another out of a petty act of revenge, or in order to deliberately lower the value of the vehicle, will often qualify as vandalism.
-Breaking the personal property of one's spouse in an act of anger or during a fight, such as smashing a plate or treasured heirloom, can also qualify.
+For instance, an individual keying or scratching the car of another out of a petty act of revenge or deliberately lowering the vehicle's value will often qualify as vandalism.
+Breaking the personal property of one's spouse in front of anger or during a fight, such as smashing a plate or treasured heirloom, can also qualify.

-Even relatively impersonal acts, like inscribing your name in wet cement or spray painting a landscape scene on an alley wall, count as vandalism activities according to Penal Code 594 PC.
+Even relatively impersonal acts, like inscribing your name in wet cement or spray painting a landscape scene on an alley wall, count as vandalism, according to Penal Code 594 PC.

-Penal Code 594 indicates that vandalism laws do apply to any jointly owned property.
-In this instance, a husband who breaks the property of his wife may be charged with vandalism even if he also technically owns whatever property he allegedly vandalized.
+Penal Code 594 indicates that vandalism laws apply to jointly owned property.
+In this instance, a husband who breaks his wife's property may be charged with vandalism even if he also technically owns whatever property he allegedly vandalized.
 Break the crystal punch bowl your aunt gave you both at your wedding, and you can end up behind bars.